ondergetekende/finplan/README.md

 - Store data in local storage for persistence
 - Visualize financial projections with charts and graphs
 - Interest calculations
+- Debt calculations

 ## Future plans

 - Income tax calculations with brackets
-- Debt management and amortization schedules
+- Amortization schedules
 - Adjusting expenses and income for inflation
 - Multi-entity support (e.g. business and personal finances) with taxed transfers
 - Templates for common financial scenarios